Brain-up/brn/README.md

 Our current version is here : http://brainup.site && http://31.184.253.199/ && http://audibly.ru/
 (test user default@default.ru password).
-Now you as a user can register and start doing exercises.
+Now you as a user can register and start doing exercises and write feedback to us.

 ## SCIENTIFIC SOURCES
  - Additional description with links to analogous applications: https://docs.google.com/document/d/1UKPE9ykj16JG6FZKoxqCoXI6ehWRhyXZnDNxPcaFLWQ/edit